-The Environmental Protection Agency (EPA) released the Working Guidance on EPA’s Section 8(a) Information Gathering Rule on Nanomaterials in Commerce (Guidance) on August 14, 2017.
-EPA developed the final Guidance based on a draft guidance published for comments in May 2017 (see B&D Alert from May 23, 2017).
-Note that August 14, 2017 was also the effective date of the TSCA Section 8(a) Nanomaterial Reporting rule itself.
+The Environmental Protection Agency (EPA) released the Working Guidance on EPA’s Section 8(a) Information-Gathering Rule on Nanomaterials in Commerce (Guidance) on August 14, 2017.
+EPA developed the final Guidance based on draft guidance published for comments in May 2017 (see B&D Alert from May 23, 2017).
+Note that August 14, 2017, was also the effective date of the TSCA Section 8(a) Nanomaterial Reporting rule itself.

 Review of the TSCA Section 8(a) Nanomaterial Reporting Rule

-The Section 8(a) Rule was originally scheduled to become effective on May.
-12, 2017.
+The Section 8(a) Rule was originally scheduled to become effective on May 12, 2017.
 EPA, however, received various questions and feedback after the rule was finalized.
-The Agency therefore postponed the effective date of the rule to August 14, 2017, noting that “the public interest is served by complete and accurate reporting under the rule, which would be greatly facilitated by publication of the guidance.”3 EPA published a draft guidance document on May 16 to solicit comments.
-This latest release on August 14, 2017 is the finalized version of that guidance.
+The Agency, therefore, postponed the effective date of the rule to August 14, 2017, noting that “the public interest is served by complete and accurate reporting under the rule, which would be greatly facilitated by the publication of the guidance.”
+EPA published a draft guidance document on May 16 to solicit comments.
+This latest release on August 14, 2017, is the finalized version of that guidance.

 Key Messages from the final Guidance